Characters of Casualty: Adam Trueman

 Adam Trueman, portrayed by actor Tristan Gemmill, is a consultant in the emergency department.

 In preparation for the role, Gemmill spent 8 hours shadowing a real consultant on an ED shift as research for the role.
 Describing his character, he assessed: "Adam is self-confident, witty and brash, an excellent doctor who cares deeply about his job.
 He presents a strong exterior to the world but perhaps has issues and vulnerabilities that suggest there is more to him than you might first expect."

-Upon his arrival, Adam clashes with clinical lead Harry Harper (Simon MacCorkindale), however they come to appreciate one another more with time.
+Upon his arrival, Adam clashes with clinical lead Harry Harper (Simon MacCorkindale); however, they come to appreciate each other more with time.
 On Harry's last day, he offers Adam his job but Adam refuses and Zoe Hanna (Sunetra Sarker) is given it instead.
 At a party, Adam meets Jessica Harrison (Gillian Kearney) and they have a one-night stand.
 He was shocked to find that she is the department's new nurse when he arrives at work the next morning.
 He and Jessica begin an affair, but she breaks up with him when her son Lucas is injured in a road accident while they are together.

 At the beginning of series 23, following Jessica's discovery that her husband was also having an affair, Gemmill explained: "Adam is hopeful they will get together again but Jessica has a more realistic approach because obviously she doesn't want to abandon her children.
 She's having troubles with Sean, and she sort of more or less decides that actually 'no this is not going anywhere' and she has got to get over it, forgive Sean and move on with her life, which leaves Adam quite smacked in the face really.
 He has a bit of an unstable time of it."
 Gemmill added that: "Adam's state of mind is not helped by the arrival of Nick Jordan who comes into the department as Clinical Lead and has very definite ideas of how to run the place.
 Adam clashes with him almost straight away and they stay at loggerheads for some time."